 The benefits of the strategic positioning of the centres as partners with physicians, hospitals and health authorities are beginning to be realized as is demonstrated by the Revenue increase over the same period in the prior year.
 As the surgical centres continue to explore opportunities to increase utilization of available capacity, the segment remains susceptible to one-time events which may impact Adjusted EBITDA and Adjusted EBITDA margin, though the overall growth in Revenue is indicative of continued progress in the segment.
-The new contracts and strategic relationships including other Centric Health services are affirmations of management's belief in the strategic importance of the surgical network.
-During the first quarter of 2015, the Company undertook significant renovation to its False Creek location in Vancouver, British Columbia to further enhance the patient experience and ensure that the facility continues to meet and exceed all accreditation standards, which resulted in work disruption of the facility over the period.
+During the first half of 2015, the Company undertook significant renovation to its False Creek location in Vancouver, British Columbia to further enhance the patient experience and ensure that the facility continues to meet and exceed all accreditation standards, which resulted in work disruption of the facility over the period.